SEXUAL HARASSMENT

 Both state and federal laws prohibit sexual harassment in Texas workplaces, but that does not make reporting sexual harassment any easier for victims.
-In many cases, victims of sexual harassment have fears about the problems they might cause by reporting an incident that made them uncomfortable—including possibly risking their own employment.
+In many cases, victims of sexual harassment have fears about the problems they might face by reporting an incident that made them uncomfortable.
+They may even fear losing their jobs or facing retaliation.

 Too many victims begin to question whether what they experienced constituted harassment and convince themselves that it is better to remain quiet.
-In truth, allowing other workers to engage in this behavior without consequence negatively impacts workplace productivity in general as some workers find it difficult to perform optimally in conditions that are less than desirable.
+In truth, allowing other workers to engage in this behavior without consequence negatively impacts the workplace.
+Many workers find it difficult to focus on work when they feel unsafe or uncomfortable in their workplace.

-If you were the victim of sexual harassment in your workplace, you should know that you have rights and you should not be afraid to exercise them.
-You can determine the best path forward by retaining legal counsel.
+If you were the victim of unwanted sexual advances in your workplace, you should know that you have rights and you should not be afraid to exercise them.
+You can determine the best path forward by retaining an experienced sexual harassment attorney.

-Leichter Law Firm PC helps sexual harassment victims in all kinds of workplaces.
-You can have our Texas sexual harassment lawyers review your case and help you understand all of your legal options when you call 1-833-OT-WAGES or complete an online contact form to schedule a free consultation.
+The Austin and Houston sexual harassment lawyers at Leichter Law help sexual harassment victims in all kinds of workplaces.
+You can have a Houston or Austin sexual harassment attorney with our firm review your case and help you understand all of your legal options.
+To schedule your free, confidential consultation about your sexual harassment case, call (512) 495-9995 today.

 Sexual Harassment Statistics